 Often I wonder, what it is in the human condition that makes us forget so quickly where we come from and the purpose of our visit to earth.

-Somehow I suspect that someone figured out we would be easier controlled and managed if we abide in ignorance while remain addicted to our suffering.
+Somehow I suspect that someone figured out we would be easier controlled and managed if we abide in ignorance while remaining addicted to our suffering.

 She was an addict, of the worst kind – the one that is convinced that within her addiction lies the path to salvation.